RenaGao/RenaGao.github.io/source/_posts/Introduction-and-reflection-on-the-Interview-report.md

 Before conducting this assignment, I have interview experience when I was the Research Assistant in the Australian Center.
 But I mainly help to collect data and analyse discourse data instead of design an interview individually by myself.
 When first dived into this report, I began to wonder what is worth interviewing for international students in Australian university since I hold such an identity myself.
 After a reflection on my own experience in the past year, I think to interest the impact of the pandemic on international students would be interesting and meaningful.
 Thus, I decided to set the topic as:

->  How COVID-19 Pandemic Affect Studying Abroad in Australian University: A Case of Master Students in School of Language and Linguistics
+<p class="note note-info">How COVID-19 Pandemic Affect Studying Abroad in Australian University: A Case of Master Students in School of Language and Linguistics</p>

 - Make everyone clear about their role